 Occasionally, allegations may be made against students by others in the school, which are of a safeguarding nature.
 Safeguarding issues raised in this way may include physical abuse, emotional abuse, sexual abuse and sexual exploitation.
-Members of staff to whom such allegations are made and/or who become concerned about a pupil's sexualised behaviour, including any known online possible, as with any other safeguarding concern.
+Members of staff to whom such allegations are made and/or who become concerned about a pupil's sexualised behaviour, including any known online sexualised behaviour, should record their concerns on CPOMS and report them to the DSL as soon as possible, as with any other safeguarding concern.